SkoolNotes/Taproot/2020HIST201/KBxColdWarDevelopingWorldPlanning.md

 Indonesia itself had incredible value to the United States during the cold war.
 It's unique location contributed greatly to this value; Indonesia spanned the sea lanes linking the Pacific and Indian Oceans, providing a crucial choke-point.
 It also outflanked Vietnam, providing crucial positioning to the ongoing war. https://www.jstor.org/stable/resrep05921.11?seq=1#metadata_info_tab_contents Complimenting its locational and strategical advantages, Indonesia was rich with natural resources.
 Along with an abundance of oil and natural gas, it carried a slew of valuable metals. {} https://www.worldatlas.com/articles/what-are-the-major-natural-resources-of-indonesia.html

 However, H. W. Brands argues that America had virtually no involvement with the coup that took down Sukarno and replaced him with Suharto.
+Brands prefaces his arguments